Nature + Technology | Art Exhibition

 Umair Zia’s art flows from the theoretical premise that life is a synergistic outcome of the design processes in nature.
 It is only after atoms organize themselves in a certain way that life manifests itself, and if those inter-relationships are lost, so is life.
 The art featured at this exhibiton will reveal living technologies that are the outcome of a synergistic integration between the living and the technological systems.
 This solo art exhibition is a contribution to the second design science decade 2020-2030 (click here to learn about the first design science decade).
 Details soon.

 “The clutch is in, will we shift up or down?
 It’s Utopia or Oblivion.”

 – R. Buckminster Fuller

-Besides illustrating his own books, Umair creates illustrations for all those needle-moving, heart-warming, planetary projects (books, poems, blogs, and scripts, etc.) that are either inspired by, or are simply concerned with Nature.
-His ink-on-paper illustrations are robust in detail, and full of meaning.
+Besides visualising his own books, Umair creates drawings and diagrams for all those needle-moving, heart-warming, planetary projects (books, poems, blogs, and scripts, etc.) that are either inspired by, or are simply concerned with Nature.
+His ink-on-paper hand-drawn sketches are robust in detail, and full of meaning.

-To commission Umair for 2D visualization of your nature-inspired projects, please send an email at: email@example.com
+To commission Umair for 2D art of your nature-inspired projects, please send an email at: firstname.lastname@example.org

 Topia.io is an excellent medium for immersive art.
 Umair creates poetic, and interactive illustrations in Topia.
 He is widely recognised as the leading architect for designing cities and immersive environments in this virtual space.
 He also delivers online training workshops on ‘World-building in Topia’.